 Devin scanned the letter to see where in the world this school was.
 It was in his school district, but it was all the way downtown.
 It was a private school, so he’d have to pay a fine and wear a uniform.
 Great.
 And there were no buses.
 His parents would have to drive him until he got his license.
 Even better.
 Ever since the incident with Indigo, they’d been less than happy with him.
 He supposed it was within reason, but it was his third month of being grounded and stuck indoors; Devin was itching to go out on a hike or something.

 His mom and dad definitely wouldn’t be excited about this prospect, but at the same time, Devin knew that they would be relieved that there was a high school nearby that was actually willing to accept him.
 He’d pay a part of the fine if he had to; just so long as he could go to high school and get his damn diploma.
 All of the colleges with connections to Sappir would be performing arts schools but maybe one of them would have a half-decent architect or engineering program Devin could apply for.

 What choice did he have?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KarakuriWrite a Review